seppeljordan/bumpv/README.rst

 tool does not support every aspect of bumping versions in your development workflow, as it is intended to be very versatile.

-How to release bumpversion itself
+How to release bumpv itself
 +++++++++++++++++++++++++++++++++

 Execute the following commands::